Why Is Blockchain a Good Solution for KYC Verification?

 Meanwhile, the increasing demand for banks and other financial institutions to create apps to allow users to conduct online banking also poses new challenges.
 Security flaws presented by bugs or theft of our smart devices has created a need for a more secure decentralized solution that will address the security concerns of users.

 The security offered by blockchain’s decentralized model makes the chance of fraud much less likely.
 While it might be possible for a hacker to access some sensitive information should the device be stolen, they would not be able to change the data thanks to the immutability of the blockchain.
+KYC solutions for banks, in particular, are a game changer as they offer increased security and customer satisfaction.

 KYC Blockchain – The Scope of Application

-The KYC registry on a blockchain could be accessed by many industries in addition to banks and other financial institution.
+The KYC registry on a blockchain could be accessed by many industries in addition to banks and other financial institutions.
 Many of these small companies and organizations require these data for different purposes such as verifying identifications before issuing membership cards etc.

 Tax authorities could also access it to speed up their internal processes.
 Other industries that require user data from such registries include judicial, credit rating agencies, stock exchanges and so on.

-KYC on blockchain has the potential to be a billion dollar industry.
+KYC on blockchain has the potential to be a billion-dollar industry.
 As I have already highlighted, technology giants like IBM have already invested in a massive blockchain project that is being built with the help of HSBC, Deutsche Bank, the Treasuries of Cargill.

 I have shown that blockchain technology can help improve KYC in many ways.
 It is clear that companies such as IBM have already recognized the advantages that this new technology processes over existing systems.